 The group of grassy, strangely globular hills in Gyeongju looks like an oversized playground without slides and climbing frames.
 It is a rather unique sight, which we immediately remember from when we first visited the Royal Tumulus Park on a previous journey in 1992.
-Meanwhile, the Gyeongju Historic Areas has been inscribed on the UNESCO World Heritage list and we have come back to have another look.
+Meanwhile, the Gyeongju Historic Areas are on the UNESCO World Heritage list.
+So we have come back to have another look.

-On our journey on the fast KTX Train from Busan, we had a taste of the Korean high-tech shift in the past 25 years: We had reserved seats, but the train conductor never looked at our tickets.
+On our journey on the fast KTX Train from Busan, we had a taste of the Korean high-tech shift in the past 25 years.
+Namely, we had reserved seats, but the train conductor never looked at our tickets.
 He just walked past, looking at his tablet, checking the taken and free seats.
 No need to disturb the passengers if everything appeared in order.
 Later we found out that an even more developed system worked when travelling on highway buses.

 From the Gyeongju Train Station, we shuttle quickly to the central sightseeing area on a local bus, and proceeded to explore the UNESCO-listed Gyeongju Historic Areas.
 The route recommended by the tourist office was about 6 km.
 Many travellers rented bicycles, but as we had nearly the whole day we decided to walk – which worked out fine for us.